weaponsforge/fastractor/README.md

 	> **INFO:** If you want to change hdf5's installation directory, use a different path in `./configure --prefix=<path_to_new_hdf5_directory>`
 3. Add the installed hdf5 lib to `/etc/ld.so.conf`
 	- `sudo nano /etc/ld.so.conf`
-	- Add the installed hdf5 lib path at the end of the line and save. *(The sample code follows hdf5's **default installation** directory)*.
+	- Add the installed hdf5 lib path at the end of the line and save.

 			include ld.so.conf.d/*.conf
 			/usr/local/hdf5/lib/
+		> **INFO:** The sample code uses hdf5's **default installation** directory.
+Type your custom hdf5 installation directory, if you specified a different location during installation.
 	- Run `sudo ldconfig`